ashley190/T3A3/README.md

 # Introduction
-**Objective**: The objective of this project is to implement a data access and application layer for the additional features outline on R7 and R8 of T3A2.
+**Objective**: The objective of this project is to implement a data access and application layer for the additional features outlined in R7 and R8 of T3A2.
 Below is the proposed database schema to be implemented.

 ![db-schema](docs/erd.png)

 # CI/CD
 Continuous integration